 Data concerns.

 One of the biggest talking points about this change and this iteration of Analytics are the implications it has for legacy data.
 Previously Google has provided long term support for legacy GA platforms, and has not restricted access to historical data collected on an old methodology.
-It is clear that won’t be the case with the move to GA4.
+This isn’t the case with GA4.
 We have some solutions later in this article.

-July 1, 2023, is the key date for your diary.
-That is when data collection for standard Universal Analytics properties will cease.
-An extension has been granted for Universal Analytics 360 properties until October 1, 2023, during which time new tracking data will still be processed.
+Data collection for standard Universal Analytics properties ceased on the 1st July 2023.
+An extension has been granted for Universal Analytics 360 properties until 1st October, 2023, during which time new tracking data will still be processed.

 What else has changed with GA4?